DelSkayn/rquickjs/README.md

 The error handling is only thing which may change in the future.
 Some experimental features like `parallel` may not works as expected.
 Use it for your own risk.

-## Using rquickjs on windows

-Note that the QuickJS library does not support windows natively, this library supports windows by patching QuickJS.
-For patching we use the `patch` utility which needs to be installed when building for windows.
-For more information see [#88](https://github.com/delskayn/rquickjs/issues/88).

 ## Supported platforms

 Rquickjs needs to compile a C-library which has it's own limitation on supported platforms, furthermore it needs to generate bindings for that platform.